rishij286/stock-price-predictor/README.md

 - Visualize trends with **matplotlib**
 - Build and test regression models (**ongoing**)
 - Explore feature engineering, technical indicators (moving averages, RSI)
 - Evaluate model performance with RMSE and other metrics

+Future goals:
-- 🔜 Research and implement **LSTM-based models** for sequence prediction
+- Research and implement **LSTM-based models** for sequence prediction
-- 🔜 Build a lightweight dashboard/UI (future goal)
+- Build a lightweight dashboard/UI (future goal)

 ## Reflections & Takeaways
 This project has taught me that building something from scratch isn’t about getting everything right the first time.
 It’s about persistence, experimentation, and learning from each failure.